 Blizzard Sets the Tone

-Finally I’d like to talk about Blizzard’s responsibility in all of this as the de facto dominant force in the MMO world.
-For the past 4 years from beta to the present day, they have promoted, tolerated and coddled unacceptable behavior on their official WoW discussion forums.
-From hate speech to key-logger scams, the forums are a cesspool of every imaginable kind of baseness and incivility that a human being could possible imagine.
+Finally, I’d like to talk about Blizzard’s responsibility in all of this as the de facto dominant force in the MMO world.
+For the past 4 years from beta to the present day, they have promoted, tolerated, and coddled unacceptable behavior on their official WoW discussion forums.
+From hate speech to key-logger scams, the forums are a cesspool of every imaginable kind of baseness and incivility that a human being could possibly imagine.
 The executives at Blizzard know this full well, yet they do nothing to proactively police the forums.

 Many offending posts linger for hours and even days before the Blizzard forum employees get to them.
 A strict zero tolerance forum policy would easily clean up the official forums in one week.
 If that were actually done, the forums might actually be worth visiting.
 Good people who are currently drowned out by the noise would return to the forums and start helping others without fear of harassment.

 Companies Need to Recognize and Support Helpful Players

 Another more important issue goes to the heart of the question asked by Tayluca: why isn’t there some kind of official Blizzard program to recognize the contributions of players who give their time to help the community?
 Why aren’t MMO companies offering to help and promote the selfless players among us that want only to make our virtual worlds a better place?
 Players who help other players make for a profoundly richer and more meaningful play experience in MMO’s.